josiahepple/Binspector/README.md

 Provides information such as:
 - compiled target-architecture
 - process entry point
-- file offset and size of each section
+- size, location, memory attributes, and composition of each section
 - all imported DLL's and respective named functions

 ## Building